Services

 LoadBalancer Services

-A Service is exposed externally using a load balancer that forwards requests to the NodePort of the node.
+A LoadBalancer Service is exposed externally using a load balancer that forwards requests to a port on the node.

 The parameters in annotations under metadata are required for CCE LoadBalancer Services.
-They specify the ELB instance to which the Service is bound.
-CCE also allows you to create an ELB instance when creating a LoadBalancer Service.
-For details, see .
+They specify the load balancer that a Service is associated with.
+When creating a LoadBalancer Service on the CCE console, you can also create a load balancer for the Service.
+For details, see LoadBalancer.

 - Accessing all pods at the same time

-- Pods in a Service accessing each other
+- Allowing pods associated with a Service to access each other

-apiVersion: v1 kind: Service # Object type (Service) metadata: name: nginx-headless labels: app: nginx spec: ports: - name: nginx # Name of the port for communication between pods port: 80 # Port number for communication between pods selector: app: nginx # Select the pod whose label is app:nginx. clusterIP: None # Set this parameter to None, indicating the headless Service.
+apiVersion: v1 kind: Service # Object type.
+This is a Service. metadata: name: nginx-headless labels: app: nginx spec: ports: - name: nginx # Name of the port for communications between pods port: 80 # Port number for communications between pods selector: app: nginx # Select the pod labeled with app:nginx. clusterIP: None # Set this parameter to None, indicating that a headless Service will be created.

 Run the following command to create a headless Service: